Hole 1 – Up ‘n’ Awa

 A good drive left of the marker will set up a par opportunity.
 Avoid slicing right as out of bounds beckons throughout the hole.

-The green is lightening fast with danger on all sides.
+The green is lightning fast with danger on all sides.

 Watch out for players crossing from the second tee before you drive off.